Irfan805/Connect-RStudio-with-Github/Connect RStudio Github.md

 ## Step two: Setup RStudio
 #### Check RStudio
 Once you have the access token, now it's time to setup your RStudio.
-Before you start for the setup, you need to check that you RStudion is enable for version contron interface for projects or not.
+Before you start for the setup, you need to check that you RStudio is enable for version contron interface for projects or not.
 Follow the corresponding steps to check this.

 **RStudio** > **Tools** > **Global Options** > **Git/SVN** > **Tick** Enable version control interface for RStudio projects > **Apply**
 ![](P3.png)